etcd-io/website/content/en/docs/v3.5/faq.md

 This is gRPC-side warning when a server receives a TCP RST flag with client-side streams being prematurely closed.
 For example, a client closes its connection, while gRPC server has not yet processed all HTTP/2 frames in the TCP queue.
 Some data may have been lost in server side, but it is ok so long as client connection has already been closed.

-Only [old versions of gRPC](https://github.com/grpc/grpc-go/issues/1362) log this. etcd [>=v3.2.13 by default log this with DEBUG level](https://github.com/etcd-io/etcd/pull/9080), thus only visible with `--debug` flag enabled.
+Only [old versions of gRPC](https://github.com/grpc/grpc-go/issues/1362) log this. etcd [>=v3.2.13 by default log this with DEBUG level](https://github.com/etcd-io/etcd/pull/9080), thus only visible with `--log-level=debug` flag enabled.

 ## Performance